7:00 am - 8:00 am Location: Main Lounge (First Floor)

 C3 Welcoming Remarks

-(Please see Bio for additional Chairman/Vice Chairman Roles)
+Founder of: Celgene; ICOS (developer of Cialis); Nova Pharmaceutical; Pathogenesis; Genetics Systems Corporation; (Please see Bio for additional Chairman/Vice Chairman Roles) USA

 President of Engineering & Construction,